openZH/NachbR/README.md

 #### `create_map(sf_bp_geo)`
 Generates an interactive Leaflet map of permits.
 - `sf_bp_geo`: Spatial permit layer (output from add_spatial_information())
+- `start_date`: The first day for which data should be retrieved
+- `end_date`: The last day for which data should be retrieved

 🗺️ Returns an interactive map with popups, styled polygons, and zoom-to-fit behavior.